 2012 July - UN Human Rights Council appoints a special rapporteur on human rights in Eritrea.
 She is refused entry into the country.

-2013 21 January - Dissident soldiers take over the information ministry building in Asmara for a short time.
+2013 21 January - Dissident soldiers briefly occupy the information ministry building in Asmara.
 The mutineers demand the release of political prisoners.

 2013 February - Football team coach and doctor defect during a tournament in Uganda.

-2013 April - Military pilot sent to Saudi Arabia to reclaim a jet stolen by two fellow officers seeking asylum, also defects.
+2013 April - Military pilot sent to Saudi Arabia to reclaim a jet stolen by two fellow officers seeking asylum, reportedly also seeks asylum.

-2013 May - Brutal repression, including extrajudicial killings, is forcing thousands to flee Eritrea, says UN human rights reporter Sheila Keetharuth.
+2013 May - Brutal repression, including extrajudicial killings, is forcing thousands to flee Eritrea, says UN human rights rapporteur Sheila Keetharuth.

 2013 December - A study presented to the European Parliament says as many as 30,000 Eritreans have been abducted and taken to Egypt's Sinai to be tortured and ransomed since 2007.
 Eritrea denies the accusation that its officials are involved.